Nordic Indo-Germanic People: Alleged history and social organization

 In his writings, Alfred Rosenberg developed a personal vision of the history of the Indogermans.

-The academic visibility of the Nordicist thesis encouraged its proponents to construct a narrative around a hypothetical Indo-Germanic people, which became the basis for various lines of scientific and ideological inquiry.
+The academic visibility of the Nordicist thesis has encouraged its promoters to develop a vision of this hypothetical people, conducive to a wide range of scientific research.

-According to this theory, the Indo-Germans migrated in successive waves in search of territory.
-German archaeologists identified fourteen such waves.
-In parallel, Nazi anthropologists and officials—including Alfred Rosenberg, Richard Darré, and Wilhelm Frick—developed theories concerning the history of Indo-Germanic populations, some of which were incorporated into school curricula during the Third Reich.
+As a group of people looking for a territory to develop, the Indogermans allegedly moved in waves.
+German archaeologists have identified fourteen such waves.
+Parallel to this hypothesis, Nazi anthropologists and politicians such as Alfred Rosenberg, Richard Darré and Wilhelm Frick developed a number of theories on the history of Indo-Germanic populations, which may or may not have been included in school textbooks of the period.